tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/README.md

 Welcome to the *open source* project for creating a registry for *model railway modules* and a *module meeting* magagement tool.

-The basic idea is to centralise data storage while decentralise data mnagement.
+The basic idea is to centralise data storage while decentralise data management.
 You find the application [here](https://moduleregistry.azurewebsites.net/).
 It is updated quite frequently, so check out the [release notes](https://github.com/tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/blob/master/RELEASENOTES.md).